 Black Friday and Cyber Monday 2018: Best gaming headset deals

-With the sound of the Black Friday deals bell fading into the distance, a new deals clanger is slowly taking its place.
-That’s right, it’s very nearly almost Cyber Monday time, the final gong of the pre-Christmas sales frenzy before we do it all over again over the New Year.
-Before we get there, though, there are still plenty of the best Black Friday gaming headset deals available at the moment, making it a perfect time to pick up one of our best gaming headsets for less than normal.
-A couple of headsets have since gone out of stock, but all the prices below are present and correct at time of writing, so hopefully there should still be something for everyone here, regardless of whether you’re after a cheap wired job or a fancy pants wireless one.
-Here are all the best Black Friday gaming headset deals going right now.
+Is that the sound of the Cyber Monday deals gong ringing?
+Why, yes is it, and with it the beep of a reversing truck full of even more gaming headset deals to replace the ones we had over Black Friday.
+There are some notable movers and shakers on today’s best Cyber Monday gaming headset deals sheet, such as newly refreshed prices for lots of Steelseries gaming headsets, as well as a couple of new entries.
+Hurry, though, as the window for picking up one of today’s best gaming headsets for less than normal is closing pretty damn fast.
+Whether you’re after an entry-level headset for under $50 / $50 or an all-singing wireless one for over a hundred, your deals herald has got all the best Cyber Monday headset deals right here.
+Let’s take a look.

-As always, you’ll find all these and more over in our central Black Friday 2018 hub, but just in case you clicked on this page by accident and actually want one of our other Black Friday deals hubs, then you’ll find everything you’re looking for in the links below.
+As always, you’ll find all these and more over in our central Black Friday and Cyber Monday 2018 hub, but just in case you clicked on this page by accident and actually want one of our other Black Friday and Cyber Monday deals hubs, then you’ll find everything you’re looking for in the links below.

 Best UK gaming headset deals